Kekiruu/IoT_Assignment_1/IoT_final_project/Deliverable1_proposal.md

 We will control an Elegoo robot car using a Raspberry Pi as the brain, which remotely communicates to the ESP32 on the robot via MQTT.
 Both the Pi and the ESP are connected to one wifi network, and the ESP sends sensor data from the robot’s sensor to the Pi, which then makes a decision on where the robot should move and sends this back to the ESP.
 The Raspberry Pi will also host a webserver from which human operators can monitor the sensor values that the ESP is sending and manually command the robot if they choose.

+## Comments:
+Good proposal as previously discussed.
+Consider the following:
+- Measure an analog value and communicate it for decision-making to the Raspberry Pi.
+It could me a collision avoidance mechanism with a distance sensor, for example, where the car would not be sent forward commands if it were close to hitting something in front.